A Successful Dialogue on the Qaysariya of Erbil

 In general, the papers took on the challenge arising from the difficulties in identifying archives as a starting point rather than an obstacle.
 They turned to the many adjacent archives, primarily in print culture.
 The discussions and comments about the papers made it clear that a cultural history of transnational radio broadcasting relies on the very mix of perspectives and primary sources that the conference participants presented, between the materiality of radio objects, the live stories of those involved in radio programming and production, and the radio as an immaterial target of political and cultural projections.
 Where one listened, and in whose company, mattered (at home, in the coffeehouse), but also on who’s dime (who could afford to purchase a radio receiver and make it available to others).
 The transgressing, borderless physics of radio waves, and consequently the politically and socially transgressive potential of radio programming encouraged radio people to move where their services were in demand, as part of a labor market that intersected with migration patterns and transnational political conflict lines.
 Radio thus became a weapon in political competition, but also the target of a great deal of anxiety when the rush among opposing ideological camps to outdo each other in a perceived battle for “hearts and minds” determined interwar and cold war struggles, under the assumption that those ruling the waves would prevail on other battlefields, too.
 The conference in Rome certainly wasn’t the final word on this fascinating history at the intersection of the cultural, political and technical fields, but it created a framework for radio historians to rely on in their future inquiries.

-TARII Visits in Iraq
+Photo Gallery: TARII Travels in Iraq

-With so much growth in recent years, TARII leadership from Iraq and the US now regularly travel around Iraq in order to review ongoing programs, meet with colleagues, connect with potential new partners, and explore further options.
+With so much growth in recent years, TARII leadership from Iraq and the US now regularly travel through Iraq in order to review ongoing programs, meet with colleagues, connect with potential new partners, and explore further options.

 Here are some of our favorite snapshots from these trips!